 Instructions

-- Combine Wet and Dry: On low speed, gradually add the flour mixture to the wet ingredients.
-Mix until just combined.
-Scrape the bowl to ensure the dough is evenly mixed.
-Cover the dough and chill for 1 to 2 hours, or overnight.
+- Add the Dry Ingredients: With the mixer on low speed, gradually add the flour mixture to the wet ingredients.
+Mix just until combined.
+Scrape down the bowl to make sure everything is evenly mixed.
+The dough will be soft.

-- Form Cookies: Scoop the dough into 1½-tablespoon-sized portions and roll each into a ball.
-Place the dough balls on the prepared baking sheets, about 2 inches apart.
-Using the palm of your hand, gently press each ball to flatten it into a disk or cookie shape.
-Try to make all the cookies a similar size to ensure even baking.
-Keep the remaining dough refrigerated between batches.
+- Shape the Cookies: Scoop the dough into 1 1/2 tablespoon-sized portions and roll each one into a ball.
+Place the dough balls on the prepared baking sheets, leaving about 2 inches between them.
+Using the palm of your hand, gently press each ball down to flatten it into a disk or cookie shape.
+Try to keep the cookies a similar size so they bake evenly.
+Keep the remaining dough chilled between batches.

-- Bake: Bake each sheet one at a time for 10-12 minutes, or until the edges begin to brown.
-Let the cookies cool on the pan for 5 minutes, then transfer them to a wire rack to cool completely.
+- Cool: Let the cookies cool on the baking sheet for 5 minutes, then transfer them to a wire rack to cool completely.

-- Store: Store cooled cookies in an airtight container for up to 1 week.
+- Store: Store the cooled cookies in an airtight container for up to 1 week.

 Author